 A shorter version 1st published in fanzine ALTERNATIES #20, 1994

-If you see any film or TV helicopter stunts not already listed on this site, send details to Rotary Action.
+If you see any helicopter action not already listed on this site, send details to Rotary Action.

 More pictures of helicopters from movies and TV shows are also of interest for use on this site.